renaissance-guy/downcrawl/volumes/canyon-falls.md

 Bathing in the water induces deeply meaningful hallucinations and creates a random Fungal Effect.
 However, there is risk as the current is strong and the hole in the water is impossibly deep.
 Only the brave, the foolish, or the true believer willing swim in the waters of the Everpool.

-## More Places

-### Cave of Knowledge

-Wise and telepathic Fungi share their knowledge with those who make the proper sacrifice.

-### Fairy Circles

-Rings of Fungi found throughout the canyons said to make magic more wild—inhibiting, amplifying, and randomizing its effects.

 ## Folk

 ### Allos

-**Basic Concept**: Disgusted by Brachions, Worship Fungus,
+**Basic Concept**: Disgusted by Brachions, Worship Fungus
-**Appearance**: Huge, Hybrids and mutants,
+**Appearance**: Huge, Hybrids and mutants
 **Reputation**: Dour, Introspective

-The memory of enslavement by the Brachion is mostly gone but lives on in a general disgust of them.
-The Allos see them as unclean, untained by the beautiful fungus from whic the Allos derive their hideous mutations.
+Standing over 12 feet tall, the Allos are massive, mishapen, and mutated due to the toxic Fungi they worhipfully smoke.
+Fungi of all forms are holy to them, but the Fungal infusions of the Everpool are the holiest of holys.
+Bathing there is a pilgrimage that all Allos are expected to make at least once in their lives.
+More interested in inner spirituallity, they are laconic and impatient with others.

+The Allos were once the slaves of the Brachions, whom they regard as unclean.
+To the Allos, a Brachion bathing in the sacred pool is blasphemous.

 ### Brachion